fatimahanif/fatimahanif/README.md

 - 👋 Hi, I’m @fatimahanif
-- 👩‍🎓 I'm an undergraduate student at COMSATS University Islamabad
-- 👩‍💻 I'm currently in 8th semester of Bachelors of Science in Software Engineering
+- 👩‍💻 I am a machine learning engineer with 1.5 years of experience
+- 👀 I mainly work on time series forecasting and NLP
-- 👀 I’m interested in web development, mobile application development and machine learning
+- 🌱 I’m interested in learning more about computer vision
-- 🌱 I’m currently learning data science and machine learning
 - 📫 My LinkedIn profile: https://www.linkedin.com/in/fatimahanif303/